Amsterdam/design-system/packages/css/src/components/table-of-contents/README.md

 # Table of Contents

-A table of contents is a list of links to sections of a document.
+A list of links corresponding to the content sections on the page.
+It helps users to easily navigate to different sections on the same page.